Last checked: 9 June 2026

-This page is built for one question: how should fans understand the Round of 32 schedule before buying tickets, booking hotels, or planning viewing windows?
+This page is built for one question: how should fans read the 2026 World Cup Round of 32 schedule before buying tickets, booking hotels, or planning viewing windows?

 Quick answer

-The Round of 32 happens after the group stage and before the Round of 16.
-FIFA’s official schedule identifies Round of 32 fixtures, match numbers, dates, and venues, while the teams in those fixtures depend on group-stage results.
+The 2026 World Cup Round of 32 is scheduled from 28 June to 3 July 2026.
+It happens after the group stage and before the Round of 16.
+FIFA’s official schedule identifies Round of 32 fixtures as Match 73-88, with dates, host cities, and group-position slots.
+The teams in those fixtures are not final until group-stage results decide the qualifiers.

 For fans, the safest planning rule is this: treat a Round of 32 ticket as a fixture-specific purchase until the teams are confirmed.
 A ticket for a knockout slot is not the same thing as a guaranteed ticket to see a particular team.